BouhachemAhmed/Face-Recognition/README.md

-#Buulding a Face-Recognition code using Tensorflow
+#Building a Face-Recognition code using Tensorflow